 The best bread knife we tested is the Japanese Tojiro Bread Slicer.
 The long, thin, flexible blade and sharp serrated edge slices crusty sourdough, heavy pineapples, and the softest vine-ripened tomatoes with speed, accuracy, and minimal pressure.
-The Tojiro blade is one of the most flexible that we tested so we wondered if it could handle the heavy-duty jobs like cutting the skin off a pineapple, but when put to the test, it surprised us and outperformed all other knives in our review.
+The Tojiro blade is one of the most flexible that we tested so we wondered if it could handle heavy-duty jobs like cutting the skin off a pineapple.
+When put to the test, it surprised us and outperformed all other knives in our review.
 This is the blade we found ourselves reaching for most often and the one that brought us the most joy.

-For slicing tomatoes, cutting the skin off a pineapple while losing as little fruit as possible, or slicing up smaller loaves of bread, the Pure Komachi knife is a great pick.
-Its light weight and small size make it easy to wield on a crowded countertop, and the thin, flexible blade allows you to make fine-tuning adjustments to the direction of your cut while in the middle of a pineapple.
+For cutting tomatoes, slicing up smaller loaves of bread, or skinning pineapples while losing the minimal amount of fruit, the Pure Komachi knife is a great pick.
+Its low weight and small size make it easy to wield on a crowded countertop, and the thin, flexible blade allows you to adjust the direction of your cut while in the middle of a pineapple.

 While it isn't the highest performing knife in the test, the Victorinox bread knife certainly holds its own.
-It offers one of the longest blades in our review, which we like for the ability to level cakes and slice larger loaves of bread.
+It offers one of the longest blades in our review, which we like for its ability to level cakes and slice larger loaves of bread.
 The knife is sharp and slices well with a fairly thin, tapered blade.

-The Victorinox knife is only a partial tang, and the handle is made of lower quality plastic than we would expect in a knife of this price.
+The Victorinox knife is only a partial tang, and the handle is made of lower quality plastic than we would expect in a knife at this price.
 Regardless, the handle is still comfortable and large enough for a variety of hand sizes.